-Invoice Discounting and Invoice Finance are terms that are often switched between when lenders are marketing their services.
+Invoice Discounting and Invoice Finance are terms often switched between lenders when marketing their services.

 Invoice discounting and invoice finance are umbrella terms for two specific types: